Skip to main content

 Public share

-A share link is read-only.
-The recipient sees the run header, deploy metrics, chart, logs, and artifacts.
+A share link is read-only and public-safe.
+The recipient sees the public run header, evidence summary, and allowlisted artifact metadata for a verified evidence package.
 They cannot revoke, edit, or follow back to the workspace.
 If the share owner sets a password, the link gates on a password screen first.
+Unavailable public-share states are explicit: not found, revoked, expired, password required, wrong password, unverified evidence, and filtered artifact.
+The public page renders those states without falling back to dashboard controls or private ids.

 Status palette

-The dashboard reuses Resend’s six event colors strictly for product data:
+The dashboard uses vivid status colors strictly for product data:

 TokenHexMeaning